Chase Sapphire Preferred Card vs. Chase Sapphire Reserve

 - One free year of Lyft Pink membership if activated by March 31, 2022, plus 10X points on Lyft rides (through March 2022)

 - Luxury Hotel and Resort Collection amenities

-Note, you’ll also earn one free year of DashPass membership and a lower rate of 5X points on Lyft rides (through March 2022) with the Preferred card.
+Note, you’ll also earn a lower rate of 5X points on Lyft rides (through March 2022) with the Preferred card.
 Additionally, both cards’ rewards may be redeemed by booking travel through Chase Ultimate Rewards or transferring points 1:1 to Chase transfer partners.

 Which card earns the most?

 Chase Sapphire Preferred vs. Chase Sapphire Reserve spending example

 Ultimately, the Reserve is the Sapphire card with the potential to earn the highest rewards, but you’ve got to be willing to spend.
 If you can take full advantage of the benefits and much of your spending is focused on dining and travel, you’ll easily earn back the Reserve’s steep $550 annual fee.
 If those credits aren’t useful for you, though, the Preferred will likely be of much more value.